Moraine Valley Community College officially started its intercollegiate athletics program in 1976.

 Men's basketball was the first sport to officially compete in early October 1976.
 “We asked anybody interested to show up in the gym.
 I frantically called schools to get on their schedule.
 Everyone wanted to play us, as we would be easy wins for them,” Gehrke said.
 “We practiced for a week or two, then went to a tournament in St. Louis.
 We were light on talent and wound up 1-16 for the season.
 But hey, we had to start somewhere.”

-In 1982 a contest was held to name the sports teams, and Marauders was chosen.
+At the start, the teams were called the Running Rebels.
+In 1982, a contest was held to name the sports teams, and Marauders was chosen.
 Bill Finn was named the AD in 1983.
 Later that year, the first stadium field was built on the southwest side of campus for the football team, which started as a club sport before it became intercollegiate in 1990.
 The program was dropped in 1993.
 The men’s soccer team started in 1982, and eventually, both soccer teams used the field.

 In 1996, in its first full year as a member of the Skyway Athletic Conference (now the Illinois Skyway Collegiate Conference), softball, men’s soccer and men’s basketball won conference championships.